 Some people use equity release schemes to give their family financial help – whether that’s lending a hand with a mortgage deposit, contributing to a wedding, or just supporting them through an expensive time in their life.
 This means you could see your family enjoy their inheritance during your lifetime.

 Equity release schemes can be a practical way to boost your income in retirement.
 But it isn’t the right solution for everyone.
 There are pros and cons to think about, and you should make sure you consider other options before making a commitment.
 These include downsizing to a smaller, cheaper property, and making the most of your savings.

 Make sure you speak to your family before you go ahead.
 Equity release can reduce the amount of money you can leave as an inheritance, so you should make sure they know where they stand.
 Doing this now means there won’t have any surprises later on.

 It’s always best to seek advice from an independent expert adviser.
 They can help you work out whether equity release is suitable for you, and which scheme is most suitable for your needs.
 All this means you can make an informed decision about equity release.

 Whichever type of equity release scheme you go for, it’s a big commitment.
 So be sure to take your time – and don’t feel pressured into make a decision.
 When you meet with your independent expert adviser, feel free to put all your questions to them, too.
 That way, you can have peace of mind that you and your family understand exactly what’s involved.

-Find out more in our handy equity release guide.
+Find out more about questions to ask your equity release advisor.